What are the symptoms of spinal stenosis?

-Symptoms of spinal stenosis vary depending on the location of the condition as well as the severity of it.
-Spinal stenosis is a narrowing of the spinal canal and it can happen at any location on the spine, however it most frequently occurs in the lumbar (lower back) and cervical (neck) regions.
-If the narrowing occurs in the lumbar (lower) spine, symptoms are usually concentrated in the buttocks, lower back, legs and feet.
-Likewise, symptoms of spinal stenosis in the cervical spine (neck) are usually felt in the shoulders, arms and hands.
-However, since the spinal cord controls functions all over the body, it is possible for cervical spinal stenosis to have symptoms that are felt in the legs and feet, and vice versa.
+The symptoms of spinal stenosis will depend on the location of the condition within the spine and severity of the condition.
+Spinal stenosis is a narrowing within the openings of the spine.
+It most frequently occurs in the lumbar (lower back) and cervical (neck) regions.
+If the narrowing occurs in the lumbar (lower) spine, symptoms are usually experienced in the buttocks, lower back, legs and feet.
+Symptoms of spinal stenosis in the cervical spine (neck) are usually felt in the shoulders, arms and hands.
+However, since the spinal cord and the other components of the central nervous system send and receive signals to and from all parts of the body, it is possible for spinal stenosis in the neck (cervical spinal stenosis) to produce symptoms that are felt in the legs and feet.
+Likewise, if the condition is present in the lumbar region, symptoms could result in the arms and hands.

 In general, symptoms of both cervical and lumbar spinal stenosis include: